 - 1. All those who are unable to fast due to illness (physical or mental) or being very frail - 2.
-Women menstruating or with lochia discharge - Pregnant or lactating women who have credible concerns about their own or their child's health - 4.
-Travellers - Healthcare staff required to provide care to Covid-19 patients at real risk of dehydration and making clinical errors due to wearing PPE and long shifts
+Women menstruating or with lochia discharge - Pregnant or lactating women who have credible concerns about their own or their child's health - 4 Travelers - Healthcare staff required to provide care to Covid-19 patients at real risk of dehydration due to wearing PPE and long shifts